lthutara/learning-langchain/README.md

 ## Core Functionality

-- **PDF Loading**: Extracts text directly from PDF files.
+- PDF Loading: Extracts text directly from PDF files.
-- **Text Cleaning**: Pre-processes the extracted text to remove noisy metadata, improving model performance.
+- Text Cleaning: Pre-processes the extracted text to remove noisy metadata, improving model performance.
-- **Vector Indexing**: Splits the text into chunks and stores them as vector embeddings in a local FAISS store for efficient searching.
+- Vector Indexing: Splits the text into chunks and stores them as vector embeddings in a local FAISS store for efficient searching.
-- **Question Answering**: Uses a `RetrievalQA` chain to find relevant document sections and generate answers with an OpenAI model.
+- Question Answering: Uses a `RetrievalQA` chain to find relevant document sections and generate answers with an OpenAI model.

 ## Setup